GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 **Sensor**

 An entity capable of observing a phenomenon and returning an observed value.
-Type of observation procedure that provides the estimated value of an observed property at its output.
-[OGC 12-000]
+Type of observation procedure that provides the estimated value of an observed property at its output. ([OGC 12-000][OGC 12-000])

 ## 5. Conventions